Month 3, Day 1, Monday 7:25 a.m.

 “I would have thought the Raven Queen would take the role of villain,” Sebastien said.

 Ana shrugged.
 “But she helped protect civilians against the Aberrant this time, and it’s hard to make that fit.
 It’s possible other newspapers will have different takes on the whole thing, though.
-And Sebastien, if I were you I would be on the watch for a sudden influx of interest from the rest of the student body.
-Please don’t snap and start cursing anyone this time.
+And Sebastien, if I were you, I would be on the watch for a sudden influx of interest from the rest of the student body.
+Please don’t snap and start cursing anyone.
 They’re going to be stupid either way, and that’ll just draw even more attention toward you.”

-Sebastien looked around, and as Ana had predicted, found dozens of people watching her from around the room, some already whispering gossip.
+Sebastien looked around, and as Ana had predicted, found dozens of people watching her from around the room, some clearly gossiping as they whispered back and forth.

 “Did the reporters even bother to ask you for a statement?”
 Damien demanded.
 “No one talked to me.”